dart-lang/site-shared/doc/code-excerpts.md

 diff2html: true
 ```

-A `<?code-excerpt?>` instruction will procduce a code diff when two files are named using either of the following methods:
+A `<?code-excerpt?>` instruction will produce a code diff when two files are named using either of the following methods:

 - Use the `diff-with` argument: `diff-with="path/to/second/file.ext"`.
 - Use the bash brace syntax in the instruction's first unnamed argument: